 - What kind of nest do they make?

 They don’t make nests but create a ‘scrape’ in soil or substrate on a safe ledge in which to lay their eggs.
 They will also use old nests of raven (as occurred at the church in 1997) or buzzard.
-Our Peregrines now use the nest box, which is unusual, if not unique.
+Our Peregrines now use the nest box within the spire, which is unusual, if not unique.
 It gives the chicks protection from the weather and predators, and seems not to be unhealthy for them.

 - When do they lay their eggs?